dappsar/udemy-microservice-nodejs-reactjs.events-hardcode/README.md

     * Solution: Build a central library as a NPM module to share code between differents projects.

 - Really hard to picture the flow of events between services.
-    * Solution: Precisely define all of our events in this ahred library.
+    * Solution: Precisely define all of our events in this shared library.

 - Really hard to remember what properties an event should have.
     * Solution: Write everything in Typescript.